-Now we will establish the local $C^{2,\gamma}$-estimate for $h$.
-A main difference from the $J$-equation case \cite[Proposition 29]{CS17} is that we have to deal with the affine linear function $A$ in the RHS of \eqref{generalized modified J-equation for Legendre dual}.
-However we will observe that the function $A$ converges to a uniform positive constant through the blowup argument.
+Hence, the local estimate for $D^2 g$ can be reduced to the local $C^{2,\gamma}$-estimate for $h$, which we will focus in the following.
+A main difference from the usual $J$-equation case \cite[Proposition 29]{CS17} is that we have to deal with an affine linear function in the right hand side of \eqref{generalized modified J-equation for Legendre dual}.
+However we will observe that the affine linear function converges to a positive constant through the blowup argument.
 So the Liouville rigidity result \cite[Lemma 31]{CS17} can also be applied to our case.

 \begin{prop} Suppose that $h$ is a smooth convex function on the unit ball $B \subset \R^n$ satisfying the equation